1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 4. Clashed Die Errors

-The sought-after “Clashed E” varieties, where the letter E from UNITED appears distinctly below the eagle’s tail feathers, command substantial premiums of $80 in AU condition to over $1,100 in MS65 grades, with top gem examples reaching $4,800 at auction.
+The 1878-S VAM-17A features Multiple Denticle Clashes in the Reverse, making it among the most dramatic clash die varieties known for this date.
+The sought-after “Clashed E” varieties — where the letter E from UNITED appears distinctly below the eagle’s tail feathers — command substantial premiums ranging from $80 in AU condition to over $1,100 in MS65 grades, with top gem examples reaching $4,800 at auction.

-Before selling your 1878 Morgan Dollar, always compare its variety and condition through a professional market.
-The right selling venue depends on your coin’s value—common circulated pieces may sell quickly through online marketplaces, while rare high-grade specimens deserve specialized numismatic auctions.
+Before selling your 1878 Morgan Silver Dollar, always compare its variety and condition through a professional market.
+The right selling venue depends on your coin’s value — common circulated pieces may sell quickly through online marketplaces, while rare high-grade specimens deserve specialized numismatic auctions.

 Remember, knowledge is profit: understanding your coin’s true worth ensures you receive fair market value regardless of where you choose to sell.